SmartTrack

 SmartTrack is a municipal proposal to enhance GO Transit rail service within Toronto, Ontario, Canada.
 It takes advantage of the province's existing GO Transit Regional Express Rail plans.
 SmartTrack has evolved since it was originally proposed by Toronto mayor John Tory as the centrepiece of his 2014 mayoral election campaign.

 Originally, SmartTrack was to be a new rapid transit service with 22 stations (of which 14 would be new) along the inner portions of the Kitchener, Lakeshore East and Stouffville GO commuter train corridors.
-As of 2021, SmartTrack is a proposal to construct five new GO stations along the existing Kitchener, Lakeshore East, Stouffville and Barrie services.
+In 2021, the project evolved into the SmartTrack Stations Program – a proposal to construct five new GO stations along the existing Kitchener, Lakeshore East, Stouffville and Barrie services.
+As of October 2025, two of the five stations are under construction.

+Proposals

-Original proposal
+Original (2014)

 SmartTrack was first proposed during John Tory's 2014 campaign for mayor.
 It had been changed with proposals made by city staff after Tory assumed office.

-The SmartTrack line as proposed would be 53 km long and run along Eglinton Avenue from Matheson/Airport Corporate Centre in Mississauga to Mount Dennis before turning downtown to Union Station.
+The SmartTrack line as originally proposed would be 53 km long and run along Eglinton Avenue from Matheson/Airport Corporate Centre in Mississauga to Mount Dennis before turning downtown to Union Station.
 It would then run northeast through Scarborough to Unionville in Markham.
-22 stations and interchanges with the Union Pearson Express, Line 1 Yonge–University, Line 2 Bloor–Danforth, Line 5 Eglinton, and GO Transit were proposed.
-Tory estimated ridership would be 200,000 passengers a day, would cost $8 billion and be in service by 2022.
+In total, 22 stations and interchanges with the Union Pearson Express, Line 1 Yonge–University, Line 2 Bloor–Danforth, Line 5 Eglinton, and GO Transit were proposed.
+Tory estimated ridership would be 200,000 passengers a day, would cost $8 billion and be in service by 2021.
 No costing or ridership studies had been undertaken by Metrolinx, the TTC or the City of Toronto.

 On December 5 the executive committee voted unanimously to commence feasibility studies regarding the project with Toronto City Council to vote on it in January.
 On February 10, 2015, the Toronto City Council voted to spend $1.65 million more to study SmartTrack.

 SmartTrack is the latest in a series of proposed solutions to provide relief for the overcrowded Yonge–University line, particularly at the Bloor–Yonge station transfer point with the Bloor–Danforth line.
 As proposed, it would service the shoulder areas of downtown such as Liberty Village, CityPlace, and the proposed East Don Lands development.
 It would also connect Toronto to major employment centres in Mississauga and Markham.
 It would run above ground north along Eglinton using the Richview Expressway right of way and along the Kitchener line, Lakeshore East line, and Stouffville line.
-By building above ground and using existing infrastructure Tory stated that SmartTrack would be built far faster than the Downtown Relief Line (since replaced by the proposed Ontario line), in 7 years opposed to 17.
+By building above ground and using existing infrastructure Tory stated that SmartTrack would be built far faster than the Downtown Relief Line (since replaced by the Ontario Line), in 7 years opposed to 17.